BiteBrew/PolyLace/README.md

    - Use the dropdown menu at the top to choose from available AI models across different providers.

 2. **Type Your Message:**
    - Enter your message in the input field at the bottom and press Enter or click the send button.
 Change models at any time without losing any conversation context.
-For example you can use any onlie model to answer a question and then switch to a local model to summarize or translate the conversation.
+For example, you can use any online model to answer a question and then switch to a local model to summarize or translate the conversation.
 Local models can also be used without an internet connection and maintain privacy by not sending requests to the internet.
-Do remember the entire context is sent with each request.
+Remember, the entire context is sent with each request.

 3. **Manage Conversations:**
    - Use the "Clear Conversation" button to reset the chat history.